Visual Studio publish profiles for ASP.NET Core app deployment

 Publish to a server using an untrusted certificate

 The Kudu service

-To view the files in the an Azure Apps Service web app deployment, use the Kudu service.
+To view the files in an Azure App Service web app deployment, use the Kudu service.
 Append the

-scm token to the name of the web app.
+scm token to the web app name.
 For example:

-Select the Debug Console menu item to view/edit/delete/add files.
+Select the Debug Console menu item to view, edit, delete, or add files.